 - April temperatures: 42-66°F (5-19°C)

 - Where to stay: There is no lodging on the islands, only camping.
-It’s best to stay in Ventura or in Oxnard and visit the Channel Islands by boat tour for a day or by private boat tour for one or multiple days.
+It’s best to stay in Ventura or in Oxnard and visit the Channel Islands by boat tour.

 Channel Islands National Park encompasses five of the eight California Channel Islands: Santa Cruz, Anacapa, Santa Rosa, San Miguel, and Santa Barbara.
 Anacapa and Santa Cruz are the most visited ones, but in April, there are also tours to all the islands.